Artificial intelligence in Switzerland: what’s new for 2025

 A new law will impose stricter rules on major social platforms such as Google, Facebook, YouTube and X. The legislation is expected to be unveiled early this year, according to Angela Müller and Estelle Pannatier of AlgorithmWatch CH, who are closely monitoring government consultations.

-“We need to turn the tables and establish rules for these platforms to facilitate constructive public debate that benefits society and democracy,” say the two activists.
+“We need to turn the tables and establish rules for these platforms to facilitate constructive public debate that benefits society and democracy,” said the two activists.

 The major social media platforms are responsible not only for spreading informational and entertaining content but also for fake news, manipulated images and videos (deepfakes), disinformation, and incitement to hatred and violence.
 With AI integration, social media platforms are increasingly skilled at capturing attention and shaping public opinion, often following opaque rules set by private companies.